mwilliamson/spur.py/README.md

 Some features are undocumented, and should be considered experimental.
 Use them at your own risk.
 They may not behave correctly, and their behaviour and interface may change at any time.

+## Troubleshooting

+### I get the error "Connection refused" when trying to connect to a virtual machine using a forwarded port on `localhost`

+Try using `"127.0.0.1"` instead of `"localhost"` as the hostname.